 Likewise, the United States is producing some quality sparkling rosé, with states like Washington, Oregon, California, New Mexico, New York, and even Texas getting in on the action.
 Just be sure to avoid anything too sweet or it will throw off the balance of the drink.

 - 1 1/2 ounces reposado tequila

 - 2 dashes orange bitters

-- Rosé Champagne, to top (approximately 1 ounce)
+- Rosé Champagne, chilled, to top (approximately 3 ounces)